carlosvillu/react-spreadsheet/README.md

 #### Loading

 To load an existing csv file, simply drag a file onto the grid.
-The grid will show the exact number of rows and files with the original data.
+The grid will show the exact number of rows and columns with the original data.

 ### Architecture